Skarlso/kube-cluster-sample/README.md

+**ARCHIVE NOTE**: This repository has been transferred to https://github.com/kube-project.

 # Kubernetes Sample Cluster Applications

 A sample Micro-Service application for my blog post about deploying with Kubernetes located here: [Deploying a Distributed Application with Kubernetes](https://skarlso.github.io/2018/03/15/kubernetes-distributed-application/).